Tunji Disu: Career

-Tunji was born in Lagos Island, Lagos state on April 13, 1966, and joined the Nigeria Police on May 18, 1992.
-Disu has served severally as DPO in Ago Iwoye (Ogun State), Ikare (Ondo State), Owo (Ondo State), Elimbu and Elelenwo, in Rivers State.
+Disu joined the Nigeria Police on 18 May 1992.
+He has served as Divisional Police Officer (DPO) in several divisions of the Nigerian Police Force in Ago-Iwoye (Ogun State), Ikare (Ondo State), Owo (Ondo State), Elimbu and Elelenwo, in Rivers State.

-He was also Officer in Charge of the Special Anti-Robbery Squad (SARS) and anti-kidnapping in River State.
-He was SARS commander in Ondo, Oyo and Rivers States.
-He was also second in command (2IC) State Criminal Investigations Department (CID), Rivers States.
+He was also Officer in Charge of the Special Anti-Robbery Squad (SARS) and anti-kidnapping in Rivers State and was SARS commander in Ondo, Oyo and Rivers State.
+He was also second in command (2IC) State Criminal Investigations Department (CID), Rivers State.

 In 2005, as contingent commander, he led the first-ever Nigerian Police contingent on African Union Mission in Sudan (AMIS) on a peacekeeping mission.
 While in Darfur, he was appointed the acting Chief of Staff until his return to Nigeria in 2006.

-He served as the commander of the Lagos State Rapid Respond Squad (RRS) between June 13, 2015, to August 2021.
+He served as the commander of the Lagos State Rapid Respond Squad (RRS) from 13 June 2015 to 2 August 2021.
 While in RRS, Disu named his officers ‘The Good Guys’, a move that helped reform officers to enforce the law responsibly yet remain friendly to citizens while carrying out their activities.

 Under Disu, the RRS provided its services through a partnership-based and proactive problem-solving style of policing, focusing on community engagement, crime prevention and law enforcement.
 The RRS equally made effective use of crime mapping and hot spot policing, which resulted in the visible positioning of police patrol vehicles for crime reduction across Lagos.

 The RRS in return enjoyed the cooperation and admiration of Lagosians.
 The officers reportedly render help to drivers of broken down vehicles and assist accident victims.
 In 2020, Disu's officers took a woman in labour to the hospital during the COVID-19 lockdown in Lagos.

 Disu's officers operated with an unusual mindset and adhered to the concept of policing by consent similar to advanced countries.
 The RRS officers were trained in the administration of First Aid and CPR, which was put to use when treating citizens in emergencies.

-Tunji Disu served as the Deputy Commissioner of Police, Department of Operations, Force Headquarters, Abuja.
-On August 2, 2021, Usman Alkali Baba, the inspector-general of police (2022), appointed Disu as the new head of the Intelligence Response Team (IRT), a position previously held by Abba Kyari.
+Disu served as the Deputy Commissioner of Police, Department of Operations, Force Headquarters, Abuja.
+On 2 August 2021, inspector-general of police Usman Alkali Baba appointed Disu as the new head of the Intelligence Response Team (IRT), a position previously held by Abba Kyari.

-In July 2022, Usman Alkali Baba, the inspector-general of police commended the Disu-led Force Intelligence Bureau Intelligence Response Squad (FIB-IRT) for recent successes, which includes the arrest of a fraud syndicate specialized in breaching bank accounts of individuals and corporate bodies.
+In July 2022, IGP Alkali Baba commended the Disu-led Force Intelligence Bureau Intelligence Response Squad (FIB-IRT) for recent successes, which includes the arrest of a fraud syndicate specialized in breaching bank accounts of individuals and corporate bodies.
 DCP Tunji Disu was promoted to the rank of Commissioner of Police in March 2023 by the Nigerian Police Service Commission.

+In February 2026, President Bola Ahmed Tinubu appointed Disu as the Acting Inspector General Police succeeding Kayode Egbetokun after his resignation.